nabil931260/nabil931260/README.md

 ### 🚀 Featured Projects

 - **AIM – SugarSense**: Diabetes Prediction Model using Random Forest (Accuracy: 0.81)
-- **PhotoFrontier**: Multi-page website for photographer discovery with Firebase integration
-- **Interlect**: Skill Trading Platform with advanced matchmaking algorithm
+- **EasyTeller**: Web application designed to assist with credit and loan applications for customers with a lack of reportable credit history
 - **KickMap**: Campus Event Manager with interactive maps and secure user authentication

 ### 🌟 Highlights